Top 10 Brass Pipe Fittings for Plumbing Use

 • High pressures won’t damage sensitive equipment.

-• Protection against corrosion and other bad weather.
+• Protection against corrosion and different bad weather.

 • Resistance to chemicals found in homes and factories.